-Since May 2014, as part of the Assurance Measures NATO has:
+Since May 2014, Assurance Measures have included:

-- Increased the number of fighter jets on air-policing patrols over the Baltic States, and deployed fighter jets to Romania and Poland. - Belgium, Italy, Norway and the United Kingdom took over air-policing duties on 1 May 2015. - Portugal and the United States have also deployed aircraft to Romania for training purposes. - Commenced regular AWACS surveillance flights over the territory of our eastern Allies, and maritime patrol aircraft flights along our eastern borders. - Conducted intensified maritime patrols in the Baltic Sea, the Black Sea and the Mediterranean with the Standing NATO Maritime Groups and Standing NATO Mine Counter-Measures Groups. - Deployed ground troops to the eastern parts of the Alliance for training and exercises, on a rotational basis.
+- NATO has increased the number of fighter jets on air-policing patrols over the Baltic States, and deployed fighter jets to Romania and Poland. - Hungary and Germany took over air-policing duties from Belgium, Italy, Norway and the United Kingdom in September 2015. - Portugal and the United States have also deployed aircraft to Romania for training. - NATO has conducted AWACS surveillance flights over the territory of our eastern Allies, and maritime patrol aircraft flights along our eastern borders. - NATO has intensified maritime patrols in the Baltic Sea, the Black Sea and the Mediterranean with the Standing NATO Maritime Groups and Standing NATO Mine Counter-Measures Groups. - NATO has deployed ground troops to the eastern parts of the Alliance for training and exercises, on a rotational basis. - NATO has conducted more exercises focused on crisis management and collective defence.
+Major exercises in 2015 include Joint Warrior (11 - 23 April: naval exercise in the